-- (1) The commissioner must, on application by an interested person for an application- - (a) allow the person to inspect all or any of the following- - (i) the application; - (ii) submissions made about the application; - (iii) the applicant's reply to the submissions; or - (b) give the person copies of all or any of the documents mentioned in paragraph (a). - (2) An application under this section must be written and accompanied by the fee prescribed under a regulation. - (3) In this section-
+- (1) The commissioner must, on application by an interested person for an application- - (a) allow the person to inspect all or any of the following- - (i) the application; - (ii) submissions made about the application; - (iii) the applicant's reply to the submissions; or interested person, for an application, means-

+- (b) give the person copies of all or any of the documents mentioned in paragraph (a). - (2) An application under this section must be written and accompanied by the fee prescribed under a regulation. - (3) In this section-